 Clinical evaluation: Examining reflexes, responses, and potential underlying neurological or metabolic conditions.

-Effectively addressing sleep apnea begins with understanding its causes.
+Effectively addressing sleep apnoea begins with understanding its causes.
 Below are common treatment approaches:

 -